SousekiL/SousekiL.github.io/about.md

 - M.A. in Nanjing University
 - B.A. in Xi'an Jiaotong University

-- Actuarial Exams Process: P (Passed), FM (Scheduled for Apr 2025), SRM & FAM (In Progress); Open to pursuing CAS Exams
+- Actuarial Exams Progress: P (Passed), FM (Scheduled for Apr 2025), SRM & FAM (In Progress); Open to pursuing CAS Exams

 ## Recent Data Projects